A Retiree's Safe Path to Financial Clarity

 4. Don't undervalue your life expectancy.

-Based on the recent study by the Society of Actuaries, at least half of Americans do not have enough money set aside for their golden years.
+Based on the recent study by the Society of Actuaries, about 44% of Americans are worried they will not have enough money set aside for their golden years.
 Purchasing a deferred-income annuity is one way to be safe.
-You pay a certain sum to an insurance broker, and some years later, you begin earning a lifetime revenue.

-5. Don't be a victim of a Scammer.
+5. Don't be a victim of scammers.

 Fraudsters will look to take advantage and severely damage the finances of the elderly.

-• Barry Korb, a professional and member of the Financial Planning Association at Lighthouse Financial Planning in Potomac, Md., said "You don't have the years to recoup," while giving credit reports for suspicious activity.
+• Barry Korb, a professional and member of the Financial Planning Association at Lighthouse Financial Planning in Potomac, Md., said, "You don't have the years to recoup," while giving credit reports for suspicious activity.

-Keep an eye on your credit reports for any unusual behavior.
 Request a security freeze on your credit report from the credit reporting agencies.
 This will prevent a thief from opening credit lines in your name.
 Sign up for watchdog warnings via AARP's Fraud Watch Network.

 YOU MIGHT ALSO LIKE